 We continuously strive to maintain an excellent quality of education in all areas at St. Chad’s.
 Historically attainment and achievement has been rated Outstanding by Ofsted.
 (2008 and 2011).
+Under the new Ofsted Framework, St Chad’s has recently been graded as Good.

 Pupils are well-behaved and enthusiastic learners.
 Attendance and punctuality of the vast majority is excellent.
 Parents value their children’s education.
 The school enjoys an excellent reputation in the local community and is over-subscribed.